grettke/help/help.md

     ID: 016FA25F-E70E-4BED-BA01-AEB808428791

-Configure EMACS to do everything provided by this document.
-HELP is a monolithic system.
+Configure EMACS to for everything defined within this monolithic system.

 Sysop is likely to use this constantly.